HatAndBread/s2pd/README.md

 # s2pd

 Hi! 👋🌈
 s2pd is a stupidly simple HTML5 canvas and web audio library for making 2D games and art in JavaScript.
-Here is a game written in s2pd in just 200 lines of code:
+As an example of what you can do with s2pd, here is a game I hastily threw together in just one hour: <a href = "https://s2pd-example.netlify.app/">CLICK ME TO PLAY EXAMPLE GAME</a>

-It is my hope that s2pd is easy and intuitive enough to be used by beginners, students, and anyone else who is curious about delving into the world of digital art.
+It is my hope that s2pd is easy and intuitive enough to be used by absolute beginners, students, and anyone else who is curious about delving into the world of digital art.

 # Installation
 On the command line.